Beautiful People (British TV series)

 Beautiful People is a British comedy drama television series based on the memoirs of Barneys creative director Simon Doonan.
-The series takes place in Reading, Berkshire, in 1997, where thirteen-year-old Simon Doonan and his best friend Kylie dream of escaping their dreary suburban surroundings and moving to cosmopolitan London "to live amongst the beautiful people".
+The series takes place in Reading, Berkshire, in 1997, where thirteen-year-old Simon Doonan (although actually 45 years old in reality) and his best friend Kylie dream of escaping their dreary suburban surroundings and moving to cosmopolitan London "to live amongst the beautiful people".
 The first episode aired on BBC Two on 2 October 2008 and recorded overnight ratings of 1.5 million viewers and positive critical reaction.
 Episodes are self-contained, but do follow a loose story arc throughout the course of each series.
 The second and final series finished airing on 18 December 2009.

 Series synopses

 Series 1

 In 2008 New York City, Simon Doonan, a window-dresser at Barneys, tells his boyfriend Sacha various tales from his childhood in Reading.
-Most of Simon's stories center around how he came to own some of his most treasured possessions, which he finds a place for in his eccentric window displays.
+Most of Simon's stories centre around how he came to own some of his most treasured possessions, which he finds a place for in his eccentric window displays.
 Over the course of the series, young Simon struggles to express his love of music, theatre, and fashion in a working class community, with local hooligans hounding him at school and a supportive but quirky family squashing his efforts at home.
 While it is implied, sexuality is not relevant.